vEnhance/web.evanchen.cc/input/cranks.md

 When I say this, it's not because we tried really hard to find such integers and eventually gave up and decreed the task as impossible.
-It's because we have a proof: the sum three odd numbers is odd, and therefore it can never equal 1000000.
+It's because we have a proof: the sum of three odd numbers is odd, and therefore it can never equal 1000000.

 The impossibility of trisecting the angle is obviously more complicated,